simonknittel/static-site-generator/CONTRIBUTE.md

 Stylesheets
 ===
 The styles are written in [SCSS](http://sass-lang.com/) which is getting compiled to browser understandable CSS.
 The compiling is done with a [Gulp](http://gulpjs.com/) task.
 This task can also watch for changes so that the Stylesheets are getting recompiled when changed.
 The SCSS will also getting concatenated.
 You will get a `styles.css` which should contain all SCSS which will be used on every page.
-This file will get included on every page (look at [head.hbs](./source/_partials/head.hbs#L41)).
+This file will get included on every page (look at [base.jade](./source/_partials/base.jade#L53)).
 You can also create seperate SCSS files like the [styles--index.scss](./source/assets/styles/styles--index.scss) which contains SCSS only used on this page.
-You can individually include them on the corresponding pages (look at [index.hbs](./source/index.hbs#L1) and [head.hbs](./source/_partials/head.hbs#L42)).
+You can individually include them on the corresponding pages (look at [base.jade](./source/_partials/base.jade#L52)).

 Directory structure
 ---